Interfacing Incremental Rotary Encoder with Arduino

 Rotary encoder breakout module

-A rotary encoder is a cleverly designed piece of hardware that finds use in every projects that require to sense the rotatory motion of some shaft, knob etc, to find the direction of rotation, angular velocity etc. There are many types of rotary encoders of which some are designed for specific advanced applications.
-But here we’ll be using one of the many types of rotary encoder called an incremental rotary encoder or quadrature encoder as it is sometimes called.
+A rotary encoder is a cleverly designed piece of hardware that finds use in every project that requires sensing the rotatory motion of some shaft, knob, etc, to find the direction of rotation, angular velocity, etc. There are many types of rotary encoders of which some are designed for specific advanced applications.
+In this tutorial, we will be using one of the many types of rotary encoder called an incremental rotary encoder or quadrature encoder as it is sometimes called.
 It works by mechanical means.

 If you want to know more about a rotary encoder and how it actually works, go to Dejan Nedelkovski‘s rotary encoder tutorial here.
-He has also published a well explained video tutorial of rotary encoder which can be found here on YouTube.
+He has also published a well-explained video tutorial on rotary encoders which can be found here on YouTube.
 Continue from here after you’ve done that because I’m not going to talk about how it works in detail.

 Incremental-Rotary-Encoder-PCB-2